Effective minimal model and unconventional spin-singlet pairing in Kagome superconductor CsV3Sb5

 {\it Superconductive Pairing Strengths}: By solving the linearized gap eqaution (\ref{eq:linearized gap equation}), we obtain the largest singlet and triplet pairing strengths as a function of the Coulomb interaction $U$.
-The results shown in Fig. \ref{Fig.pairing} indicate the singlet pairing dominates in the parameter range of $U\>0.6$ eV.
+The results shown in Fig. \ref{Fig.pairing} indicate the singlet pairing dominates in the parameter range of $U>0.4$ eV.
 This suggests that the Cooper pairs in CsV$_{3}$Sb$_{5}$ are singlet pairing.
-It is consistent with the decrease of Knight shift of Sb\cite{ChaoMu-77402}.
-Meanwhile, we find that there exists the distinct difference in the pairing strengths on the two Fermi surfaces, the pairing strength on inner Fermi surface is almost two order lager in magnitude than that on outer Fermi surface, implying the present different experimental results of one superconductive gap \cite{} and two gaps \cite{} are not contradictory. \\
+It is consistent with the decrease of Knight shift of Sb with decline of temperature\cite{ChaoMu-77402}.
+Meanwhile, we find that there exists the distinct difference in the SC gap functions on the two Fermi surfaces, the SC pairing gap function on inner Fermi surface is almost two order smaller in magnitude than that on outer Fermi surface. \\

-The largest singlet pairing gap functions g(k) at $U=0.5$ eV and 0.8 eV are plotted in Fig. \ref{Fig.gap function}.These gap functions show sign-change at the high symmetry k points on the Fermi surface.
-Further analysis in Fig. \ref{Fig.gap_theta} shows the gap function exhibiting d$_{xy}$-wave symmetry on the outer Fermi sheet and g-wave symmetry on the inner Fermi sheet.
-The gap function on the inner Fermi sheet is about smaller than that on the outer Fermi sheet by two orders of magnitude.
-It suggests that the d$_{xy}$ paring in CsV$_{3}$Sb$_{5}$.
-The d$_{xy}$ wave pairing is in consistent with the results of finite linear term of thermal conductivity at ultra low temperature\cite{zhao2021nodal} and the V-shaped gap\cite{nature-222-599}, which suggest the nodal superconductivity in CsV$_{3}$Sb$_{5}$.
+The largest singlet pairing gap functions g(k) at $U=0.5$ eV and 0.8 eV are plotted in Fig. \ref{Fig.gap function}.
+These gap functions show sign-change at the high symmetry k points on the Fermi surface.
+Further analysis in Fig. \ref{Fig.gap_theta} shows when $U=0.5$ eV, the gap function exhibiting the antisymmetry with respect to the $x$ axis and the $y$ axis, {\it i.e.}, d$_{xy}$-wave-like symmetry, on the outer Fermi sheet and weak g-wave symmetry on the inner Fermi sheet.
+The gap function on the inner Fermi sheet is about smaller than that on the outer Fermi sheet by two orders in magnitude.
+When $U=0.8$ eV, the gap functions slightly change, while still are d$_{xy}$-wave-like.
+These suggest that the d$_{xy}$-wave-like paring is dominant in CsV$_{3}$Sb$_{5}$.
+The d$_{xy}$-wave-like pairing is in consistent with the results of finite linear term of thermal conductivity at ultra low temperature\cite{zhao2021nodal} and the V-shaped gap\cite{nature-222-599}, which suggest the nodal superconductivity in CsV$_{3}$Sb$_{5}$.
 However, the study of impurity effects\cite{PhysRevLett-127-187004} on superconductivity by STM and the appearance of Hebel-Slichter peak\cite{ChaoMu-77402} in $1/T_{1}T$ just below T$_{C}$ proposes S-wave pairing in CsV$_{3}$Sb$_{5}$.
 To uncover the structure of the superconducting gap in CsV$_{3}$Sb$_{5}$, further experiments on superconducting state, such as angular-resolved photoemission spectroscopy (ARPES), Bogoliubov quasiparticle interference, and phase-sensitive tests, are crucial and highly expected. \\

 In fitting the present effective model (1), we elaborately consider the major bands contributed from the 3d orbits of V ions and ignore the bands contributed from Sb 5p orbits.
 The latter consists of the central Fermi surface around the $\Gamma$ point which arises from Sb 5p orbits and a few of Fermi surface fragments arising from the hybridization between dominant Sb 5p orbits and partial V 3d orbit.
 One notices an experimental fact that upon applying pressure, the central Fermi surface and Sb-related 5$p$ bands of CsV$_3$Sb$_5$ almost do not vary with the disappearance of the charge-density-wave order \cite{PhysRevX-11-041010}, while the superconducting properties change considerably with increasing pressure, suggesting that the present fitted effective minimal model is responsible for the unconventional superconductivity in CsV$_3$Sb$_5$. \\